jachana/bluetext/code-gen-modules/boilerplate.md

 The boilerplate module supports creating the initial code by downloading boilerplate code from any Git repository.

+Check if the boilerplate module is added to the polytope.yml file.
+If not, add it.
+If you try to run this module before adding it, you will fail.

 ## Polytope Module Spec

 ```yaml